-- Accessibility plan - > Supporting pupils with medical conditions and Mr. and Mrs School Commitment To provide support and resources in the following subjects To expect in school for lessons on the following days and periods a copy of the amended timetable and school times is attached. • To call regular review meetings at school with parents and to monitor and review his/her educational progress. • To ensure that and parents are aware of special events which take place on the agreed days when s/he would not normally attend in case they • would like to attend and the Head Teacher is in agreement with this.
-The Head Teacher may terminate the flexi-schooling arrangement at any time during the academic year if s/he feels that it is not working and such a return be delayed a referral to the Inclusion Service would follow. • To enter for the following GCSE examinations Parental Commitment To provide school with an educational plan for for school days VP when s/he is not attending school and they are taking responsibility for his/her education.
-To advise their insurance company that they are educating their child at 1 home on days agreed within the flexi-schooling contract and take any steps to ensure proper insurance cover for the pupils and any third party on their premises that are suggested by their insurers.
-1 To ensure that been agreed with Head Teacher when they are responsible for his/her education.
-1 To ensure that specifically agreed. ٠ To ensure that is supervised in his/her studies by parent or tutor employed by parents. • Should a tutor be employed to educate parents must ensure that s/he is suitably qualified and that CRB enhanced checks have been done and - are current.
-To attend regular review meetings at school or elsewhere as agreed and to • ensure that evidence of work done by is provided regularly to school as agreed within this agreement so that they can monitor his/her progress. • To ensure thatattends at school on the days required within the flexi- schooling arrangement • To ensure thatwears school uniform on the days required within the flexi-schooling arrangement • To ensure that attends all GCSE examinations that school have entered him/her for. • Parents may request termination of the flexi-schooling arrangement at any
+- Accessibility plan - > Supporting pupils with medical conditions and Mr. and Mrs parents ofD.O.B School Commitment • To provide support and resources in the following subjects To expect in school for lessons on the following days and periods a copy of the amended timetable and school times is attached.
+To call regular review meetings at school with parents and to monitor and review his/her educational progress. • To ensure that and parents are aware of special events which take place on the agreed days when s/he would not normally attend in case they would like to attend and the Head Teacher is in agreement with this.
+The Head Teacher may terminate the flexi-schooling arrangement at any time during the academic user if a /ba faels that it is not working and time during the academic year if s/he feels that it is not working and would then be expected to return to school full-time.
+Should such a return be delayed a referral to the Inclusion Service would follow.
+To enter for the following examinations Parental Commitment To provide school with an educational plan for for school days when s/he is not attending school and they are taking responsibility for his/her education. • To advise their insurance company that they are educating their child at home on days agreed within the flexi-schooling contract and take any steps to ensure proper insurance cover for the pupils and any third party on their premises that are suggested by their insurers.
+1. To ensure that school hours or is at an alternative educational establishment which has been agreed with Head Teacher when they are responsible for his/her education. < To ensure that does not come into school on days/times that are not agreed within the flexi-schooling contract unless this has been specifically agreed. • To ensure that is supervised in his/her studies by parent or tutor employed by parents. • Should a tutor be employed to educate parents must ensure that s/he is suitably qualified and that CRB enhanced checks have been done and are current. • To attend regular review meetings at school or elsewhere as agreed and to ensure that evidence of work done by is provided regularly to school as agreed within this agreement so that they can monitor his/her • progress.
+To ensure thatattends at school on the days required within the flexi- - To ensure that • flexi-schooling arrangement • To ensure that attends all examinations that school have entered him/her for.
+Parents may request termination of the flexi-schooling arrangement at any